Matt-HJ-Bailey/closest-pub-finder/README.md

 ## Caching

-Finding the closest graph nodes corresponding to real coordinates is extremely slow for large maps, so this program will two pickle files.
-The first is `all-closest-nodes.pkl` which marks the graph nodes corresponding to the unique names of pubs.
-The second is `map.osm.pkl` which is a `gpickle` of the loaded map to save double processing.
+Finding the closest graph nodes corresponding to real coordinates is extremely slow for large maps, so this program will generate one pickle file.
+This is `map.osm.pkl` which is a `gpickle` of the loaded map to save double processing.
+The real coordinates of the pubs are snapped to the graph by using a KDTree, which finds the closest node to each part of the graph.
+This KDTree is cached, and can be slow to build for large graphs.

 ## Pub Drawing